-The base of Squaw greets beginners with a short practice "green" run to get aquanted with skiing.
+The base of Squaw greets beginners with a short practice "green" run to get acquainted with skiing.

 The base lifts "Squaw One Express" and "Red Dog" will take you to some intermediate "blue" runs.

-Once aquanted with the lower base runs, the Tram and Gondola provide access to the base of a broader choice of beginner and intermediate runs on the upper part of the mountain.
+Once familiar with the lower base runs, the Tram and Gondola provide access to the base of a broader choice of beginner and intermediate runs on the upper part of the mountain.

 Beginner "green" run: "Links" above the "High Camp" station.

 As mentioned earlier, Squaw has a lot of "black diamond" terrain.

 While Squaw seems to have a reputation for steep runs, I found them all to be comfortably within the skill level of almost any advanced skier.

 I did not find anything which would require warnings or would be labeled "extreme".